 El Dorado Park

-This is also the perfect place to meditate and free your mind.
+This is also the perfect place to meditate and quiet your mind.
 If you’re up for a walk, go to El Dorado Nature Center and pick one of the trails to further enjoy the beautiful scenery this place has to offer.

 Entrance gate: 7555 E Spring St, Long Beach